opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 4. **Create a `otarules.mf` file**

-    The `otarules.mf` file identifies the classes that implement `AgentPlugin`, so that the <ins>SpecialAgent</ins> knows to load them during startup.
+    The `otarules.mf` file identifies the classes that implement `AgentRule`, so that the <ins>SpecialAgent</ins> knows to load them during startup.

     The `otarules.mf` file for this example will be:

     ```java
-    io.opentracing.contrib.example.TargetAgentPlugin
+    io.opentracing.contrib.example.TargetAgentRule
     ```

-    Multiple `AgentPlugin` implementations can be specified in the `otarules.mf` file, each of which will be loaded by <ins>SpecialAgent</ins> during startup.
+    Multiple `AgentRule` implementations can be specified in the `otarules.mf` file, each of which will be loaded by <ins>SpecialAgent</ins> during startup.

     Put the file in `src/main/resources` for it to be found by <ins>SpecialAgent</ins>.